-This post is sponsored by Veal – Discover Delicious, funded by the Beef Farmers and Ranchers, but all opinions are my own.
+This post is sponsored by Veal – Discover Delicious and funded by the Beef Farmers and Ranchers, but all opinions are our own.

-Move over BBQ sauce and make way for the sundried tomato gremolata that tops these impressive Grilled Veal Chops.
+Move over BBQ sauce and make way for the sun dried tomato gremolata that tops this impressive Grilled Veal Chop recipe.
 They’re meaty and delicious and are easy to make on your grill.
-Elevate your grilling game and impress everyone with these fantastic chops!
+Elevate your basic veal recipes and impress everyone with these fantastic chops!

 Grilling veal chops isn’t hard, and you can make the topping for these excellent veal steaks ahead of time, so it’s ready to go.
 Ready for some serious flavor?
 Get your hands on some veal chops, and let’s get grilling!

-Veal is the meat from young cows and like beef, there are a variety of veal chops available.
-For this recipe, look for veal steaks – or chops – with a bone in.
+Veal is a cut of meat from a young cow, and like beef, there are a variety of veal chops available.
+For this recipe, look for veal steaks, bone-in veal chops, or loin chops.
 Rib veal chops have the bone on them, so they’re extra flavorful.
-You can find these chops in most large grocery stores or ask your butcher.
+These chops are found in most large grocery stores or your local butcher shop.
 Look for light pink chops with milky white fat.

 - Oil – Olive oil is fine.

 - Salt and pepper – we use kosher salt and freshly ground black pepper